Nuclear Historical Timeline

 1938

 December.
 Otto Hahn and Fritz Strassmann discover that uranium bombarded with neutrons produces elements with roughly half the original mass of the uranium.
-Lise Meitner, a Jewish scientist then in exile in Finland, correctly identifies that the original uranium is being fissioned by the neutrons.
+Lise Meitner, a Jewish scientist who had fled Germany to Sweden, correctly identifies that the original uranium is being fissioned by the neutrons.

 1939